 I apologize in advance to all the perfectly kind and nice and warm Uncle Franks and Aunt Sallys with whom this tactic is unwarranted.

 We all have an “Uncle Frank”—annoying and ubiquitous—at family gatherings.
-You always seem to be seated next to him at weddings and he always locks onto you at other affairs like some irritating guided missile.
+You always seem to be seated next to him at weddings and other events.
+Even if you aren't, he seems to lock on to you like a fun-busting guided missile.

 You are thinking about your “Uncle Frank” right now, aren’t you?